Wycliffe Bible Translators

 Through your financial partnership in Bible translation, you are a part of God’s great move to draw even more people to Himself through Scripture in a language they clearly understand.
 We believe that the Word of God transforms lives when it is translated into their language.
 We want all people to have access to Scripture so they can know the love and peace of God and the redemptive work of Jesus Christ.
 When people can use the Bible in their everyday lives, they can experience that life transformation personally.

-Jaime is pastor and church planter, but until recently he didn’t use his language, Chatino, much in ministry.
+Jaime is a pastor and church planter, but until recently, he didn’t use his language, Chatino, much in ministry.
 He hadn’t learned to read Chatino well, so he grew accustomed to using Spanish instead.

 But things changed when he acquired an audio device preloaded with Chatino Scripture.